Car accidents are one of the most common causes of serious injuries in San Bernardino.

 (a) Everyone is responsible, not only for the result of his or her willful acts, but also for an injury occasioned to another by his or her want of ordinary care or skill in the management of his or her property or person, except so far as the latter has, willfully or by want of ordinary care, brought the injury upon himself or herself.

 In motor vehicle collisions, California is a pure comparative negligence state (adopted by Li v.
-Yellow Cab Co., 532 P.2d 1226), allowing drivers to recover compensation even if they are found to be partially at fault, though their total compensation would be reduced by their percentage of fault.
+Yellow Cab Co., 532 P.2d 1226), allowing individuals to pursue compensation even if they are found to be partially at fault, although recovery may be reduced by their percentage of fault.

-In most cases, compensation is paid by insurance coverage.
-All California drivers are required to carry liability insurance to cover any property damage, injuries, or deaths in collisions that they cause.
-These minimums are set by California Insurance Code §11580.1b at:
+In many cases, compensation is paid through insurance coverage.
+California drivers are required to carry liability insurance to cover property damage, injuries, or deaths resulting from collisions they cause.
+Minimum coverage amounts are set by California Insurance Code §11580.1b at:

 - $30,000 for injury/death to one person.